ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-s ion on the Sth inst.
+ion on the Sth inst.

 Influence of a Newspaper.
 A school teacher who has been en­